Pacifier25/Breast_cancer-/README.md

 # Breast Cancer Detector <img src="https://github.com/user-attachments/assets/d3d84ba3-55d0-4f1d-80f4-812ff1da65e9" width="20" height="20">

 ---

 ## 🌟 Overview
 The **Breast Cancer Detector** is an AI-powered tool designed to analyze histopathological images and classify whether cancer is present or not.
 This project leverages deep learning techniques to deliver highly accurate predictions, making it a valuable tool for early detection and treatment planning.

+### 📊 Dataset
+This project uses the **BreakHis Dataset**, which contains **9,109 microscopic images** of breast tumor tissue collected from **82 patients**.
+The images are available at different magnification factors (40X, 100X, 200X, and 400X) and consist of **2,480 benign** and **5,429 malignant** samples in **PNG format** (700x460 pixels, 3-channel RGB).
+The dataset was developed in collaboration with the **P&D Laboratory – Pathological Anatomy and Cytopathology, Parana, Brazil**.

+### 🧠 Model
+The model is based on **DenseNet201**, a pre-trained Convolutional Neural Network (CNN) architecture.
+It has been **fine-tuned with 50 layers** to optimize performance for this dataset.
+The use of transfer learning allows the model to leverage pre-trained weights, enhancing feature extraction and classification accuracy.

 ---